Akash23q2/Backup_Media_Script/README.md

 ## Usage

-1. Place the script in the directory where you want to back up your media files.
+1. Place the script in the directory in your main storage outside any folder for max coverage.

 2. Open a terminal/command prompt and navigate to the directory containing the script.